-Excluding COVID-19 response sales and services, net revenue increased \$16.7 million (or 20.8%) from the comparable period in 2019.
-Ventilator rental revenue increased \$9.2 million (or 13.3%) due to our organic growth in active ventilator patient base sustained throughout the year.
-In addition to the ventilator rental revenue growth, rental revenue from other DME grew \$4.5 million (or 83.8%) which primarily consisted of product revenue from percussion vests, PAPs, and oxygen therapy.
-Non-COVID-19 related equipment sales and services combined increased by \$3.0 million (or 67.4%) year over year primarily as a result of increasing demand for respiratory supplies, specifically for PAP resupply patients, that are less impacted by the ongoing pandemic.
+Excluding COVID-19 response sales and services, net revenue increased \$11.6 million (or 11.9%) from the comparable period in 2020.
+Ventilator rental revenue increased \$5.6 million (or 7.1%) due to our organic growth in active ventilator patient base sustained throughout the year.
+In addition to the ventilator rental revenue growth, rental revenue from other DME grew \$4.0 million (or 40.0%) which primarily consisted of product revenue from PAPs, oxygen therapy, and percussion vests.
+Non-COVID-19 related equipment sales and services combined increased by \$1.4 million (or 19.1%) year over year primarily as a result of increasing demand for respiratory supplies, specifically for PAP resupply patients.